 Hand-made chopsticks at Mogami Kogei workshop

 Wabunka curates cultural and traditional experiences.
-All experiences are private, meaning it’s only going to be your group.
+All experiences are private, meaning no mixed groups.
 They work with renowned Japanese venues, artists, teachers, and artisans.
 Since most of them don’t speak English, Wabunka assigns a licensed national guide for interpretation.

 So when I got the chance to participate in one of their experiences, I jumped at it.
 Here is my full review.